An 8,000m peak right next to K2

-Day 6 - Day 11: Askole - Jula - Paiju - Urdukas - Konkordia - Base Camp
+Day 6 - Day 9: Jhola - Paiju - Urdukas - Konkordia - Base Camp

-Our first trekking days take us through the very arid and almost desert-like region with a few river crossings.
-After about six hours, we reach the beautiful and well-equipped campsite at Korophan at 3,253 m.
-On the second day, we reach Paiju (3,785 m), the last oasis before we enter the wild and romantic but dry glacial world of the Karakoram.
-We stay two nights in Paiju as our porters need a day to prepare the food for the next few days.
-On the fourth day, we hike to Urdukas before we reach the Baltoro Glacier from where we can enjoy wonderful views of the rugged peaks of the Karakoram, such as the Trango Towers.
+Our first trekking days take us through the very arid and almost desert-like region.
+On the first day, we reach Paiju (3,785 m), the last oasis before we enter the wild and romantic but dry glacial world of the Karakoram.
+On the second trekking day we hike to Urdukas before we reach the Baltoro Glacier from where we can enjoy wonderful views of the rugged peaks of the Karakoram, such as the Trango Towers.
 We continue past Muztagh Tower to reach Gore.
 From now on, we will be camping on the eternal ice of the Baltoro Glacier.
 Once we reach Concordia, the confluence of the Baltoro and the Godwin-Austen Glaciers, we will be able to enjoy breathtaking views of mountain giants such as K2, Gasherbrum IV, Chogolisa and , our destination - Broad Peak.
-The 12th and last day of our approach march takes us along the beautiful Godwin-Austin Glacier for about five hours before reach Base Camp, our temporary home which is surrounded by numerous significant peaks.
+Our last day of our approach march takes us along the beautiful Godwin-Austin Glacier for about five hours before we reach Base Camp, our temporary home which is surrounded by numerous significant peaks.

-With the help of our Pakistan high-altitude porters, we establish three high camps: Camp I at approximately 5,800m, Camp II at approximately 6,600m and Camp III at approximately 7,400m.
-As Kobler & Partner has led many successful expeditions on Broad Peak, including in 2017, we are very familiar with this route.
+With the help of our Sherpas from Nepal and our Pakistan high-altitude porters, we establish three high camps: Camp I at approximately 5,900m, Camp II at approximately 6,400m and Camp III at approximately 6,900m.

 After almost one month, we bid goodbye to what had become our temporary home and head back to civilisation.
 In order to add some spice to the trip, we take a different route and walk out to the Hushe Valley via the spectacular Gondogora La.
 We return to Concordia from where we head to Ali Camp via the Baltoro Glacier.
 Ali Camp lies at the foot of Chogolisa, the mountain where legendary Austrian climber who together with Kurt Diemberger became the first person to climb Broad Peak, fell to his death in 1957.
 In true expedition style, we start our ascent in the middle of the night.
 The sun should just come up when we reach the top of the pass from where we can enjoy a splendid view of the wild and romantic Hushe Valley.
 On our descent, we will increasingly enjoy the greenness and lushness of the area which will feel soothing after having spent a month on the barren glacier.
 We will stay the night in Saitscho from where we will walk for another two hours to reach the road head in Hushe the following day.
 After a five-hour drive we will reach Skardu.
 Hotel accommodation.